smikulic/url-parser-challenge/README.md

 5. Continuing with the http get request logic and addig `http-handler.js`
   - simply process all urls from the file
   - add rate limiting and retry logic
+6. Add `html-parser.js` to tackle extraction of title and email
+  - extract title and email with `cheerio` and log if they are present in the fetched url
+  - add email hashing with secret key
+7. Add a simple npm run script
+  - support inline env variable as well as `.env`